Changan UNI-T P0420 Error: Causes and Fixes

 5. ECM Reflash or Software Update

 Sometimes carbon buildup affects the readings.
-You can try:
+Options include:

-• High-RPM highway driving (“Italian tune-up”) to burn off carbon
+• Sustained highway driving at higher RPM to help burn off carbon deposits

-• Ensure the engine is fully warmed before daily short trips
+• Making sure the engine is fully warmed up before frequent short trips

-🛑 This is a temporary fix — it may help delay the issue, but not solve it if the converter is truly failing.
+🛑 This is a temporary measure — it may delay the issue, but won’t solve it if the converter has actually failed.

 🏷️ Estimated Repair Costs